diffeo/go-coordinate/README.md

-slightly different from the Python Coordinate API; in particular, an Attempt object records a single worker working on a single work unit, allowing the history of workers and individual work units to be tracked.  `memory` is the in-memory implementation of this API, and `postgres` uses PostgreSQL.  `backend` provides a command-line option to choose a backend.
+slightly different from the Python Coordinate API; in particular, an Attempt object records a single worker working on a single work unit, allowing the history of workers and individual work units to be tracked.  `memory` is the in-memory implementation of this API, `postgres` uses PostgreSQL, and `restclient` talks to a REST server.
+`backend` provides a command-line option to choose a backend.

 Future
 ------